 But give us human beings a system, and we'll find a way to game it.
-At some time during each session--usually perilously near the end-- Uncle Larry, our coach, starts getting emails, calls and queries from us, his coach-ees, asking just how many points we've racked up, exactly how complete our food journal has to be, precisely how late we can arrive and still count as having attended a session, and so on.
-We start wondering whether, perhaps, there's a way to get credit for perseverance and consistency without, well, persevering and being consistent.
+At some time during each session--usually perilously near the end-- Uncle Larry, our coach, starts getting emails, calls and queries from us, his coach-ees, asking just how many points we've racked up, exactly how complete our food journal has to be, precisely how late we can arrive and still count as having attended a class, and so on.
+We start wondering whether, just maybe, there's a way to get credit for perseverance and consistency without, well, persevering and being consistent.

 We start focusing on points for their own sake, forgetting that the only reason the point system, with its promise of a discount, exists is to encourage us to succeed.
 We fall into the What's the Least I Need to Do? approach.
 We try to get away with short-changing ourselves and sabotaging our success for the sake of of the reward that was put there to facilitate our own accomplishments.

 Students are the same way.
 They sleep in; they miss their deadlines; they don't open their mouths all semester, and then, a week before finals, they appear in the professor's office, announcing earnestly that they're worried about their grade.
 The grade, rather than an indication of accomplishment, becomes an end in itself.
 They're industriously trying to rack up points while missing the point--to count as educated without the labor of learning things.

 We religious people fall into the same trap.
 We put our faith in checking off the boxes--the rosary box, the devotion to St. So-and-So box, the novena box...
 The practices were meant to draw us closer to a Person, but we act as if they're invested with magic powers that will allow us to sneak past St. Peter without the slow building up of virtues and genuine acts of love.